Huawei Honor 4X

-The Huawei Honor 4X is a mid-range Android smartphone manufactured by Huawei as part of the Huawei Honor X series.
+The Huawei Honor 4X (also known as Huawei G Play) is a mid-range Android smartphone manufactured by Huawei as part of the Huawei Honor X series.
 It was released in October 2014, and received generally positive reviews.

 Features

 Hardware

 The Huawei Honor 4X supports GSM, HSPA and LTE networking.
 It uses a 5.5-inch IPS display with 720p resolution.
 It uses either the HiSilicon Kirin 620 octa-core 1.2 GHz Cortex-A53 CPU with Mali-450 graphics, or the Qualcomm Snapdragon 410 quad-core 1.2 GHz Cortex-A53 CPU with Adreno 306 graphics.
-It contains 2GB of RAM and 8GB storage, expandable with an SD card up to 32GB.
+It contains 2 GB of RAM and 8 GB storage, expandable with an SD card up to 32 GB.
 It features a 13 MP rear camera with autofocus and LED flash that supports 1080p video recording, and a 5 MP front camera that supports 720p video recording.
 It uses a lithium polymer 3000 mAh battery that supports up to 200 hours of 3G standby time and 15 hours of 3G talk time.